jribesbonet/adidasCodingChallenge/README.md

 ### 2. itinerary-eureka-server
 This project runs the eureka naming server.
 All microservices will be registered in the server.
-Project repository can be find in [this repository](https://github.com/jribesbonet/itinerary-eureka-server)
+Project repository can be find in [here](https://github.com/jribesbonet/itinerary-eureka-server)

 #### Build / Run instructions
 To build the binary file and create the docker image, on the path where the project is downloaded execute: